arvidbt/dictionaries/README.md

 # dictionaries

-Dictionaries in Swedish, English, Spanish and French, in JSON format sorted in ascending order (word length).
-Also available as arrays of strings as NPM packages.
+Dictionaries in Swedish, English, Spanish and French, as arrays of strings (available on npm).